You are currently browsing the monthly archive for December 2010.

 “You’ll seldom experience regret for anything that you’ve done.
 It is what you haven’t done that will torment you.
 The message, therefore, is clear.
 Do it!
 Develop an appreciation for the present moment.
 Seize every second of your life and savor it.
 Value your present moments.
 Using them up in any self-defeating ways means you’ve lost them forever.” ~ Wayne Dyer

 Sadly, we have emotionally raped men and only left them with blunt objects to fight.
 Our boys our crying for so much more.
 Let’s unpack the “man box” and give men back their emotional tools and rights.
 Let’s cultivate empathy and mutual respect for feminine and masculine traits.
-We are unable to coexist peacefully with out this level of connection and understanding.
+We are unable to coexist peacefully without this level of connection and understanding.
 We are all part of something much greater, we nourish each other, we need eachother….

-When ever you feel the urge to use blunt force, take a deep breath and hug!!!!
+Whenever you feel the urge to use blunt force, take a deep breath and hug!!!!

 Here are some resources to cultivate emotional tools: